stygian91/mc-shenanigans-laravel/readme.md

 git clone git@github.com:stygian91/mc-shenanigans-laravel.git
 ```

 2. Install php dependencies.
-You need to install composer - the package manager, if you don't already have it before you run this command:
+You need to install composer - the package manager, if you don't already have it, before you run this command:
 ```
 composer install
 ```